Executive Summary

 NVIDIA's Vertical Integration

 After the Gretel acquisition, NVIDIA now has a full-stack synthetic data capability.
-A positioning decision is needed: become an "ecosystem partner" or "compete."
+A positioning decision is needed: "ecosystem partner" or "compete."

 Continued GenAI Evolution

-Pebblous's neuro-symbolic approach (physics-based simulation + generative AI) has a clear differentiator over pure GenAI: "zero Physical Hallucination."
+Pebblous's neuro-symbolic approach (physics-based simulation + generative AI) has a clear differentiator: "zero Physical Hallucination."

 6.3.
 Benchmark Strategy Summary